SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 She finished cleaning, looked around the room for anything she missed, not seeing anything she trotted into the front of the establishment.

-She was about to head upstairs to her room when she heard the door open, looking over she see an exhausted looking Fluttershy, breathing heavy.
+She was about to head upstairs to her room when she heard the door open, looking over she saw an exhausted looking Fluttershy, breathing heavy.

 *Oh, it's Fluttershy.*

-Fluttershy recovers and says, "Pinkie, I'm here to make the dress, I carried a ponnequin from Rarity's, it's outside.
-Can you carry it to your room, those things are surprisingly heavy."
+Fluttershy recovered and said, "Pinkie, I'm here to make the dress, I carried a ponnequin from Rarity's, it's outside.
+Can you carry it to your room?
+Those things are surprisingly heavy."

-"Sure," Pinkie says as she heads outside, spotting the ponnequin and a large bag with fabric inside.
+"Sure," Pinkie said as she headed outside, spotting the ponnequin and a large bag with fabric inside.

-Pinkie takes the bag in her mouth and does her best to carry the ponnequin inside and upstairs to her room.
+Pinkie took the bag in her mouth and does her best to carry the ponnequin inside and upstairs to her room.

 *She's right, this thing is heavy.*

-Once upstairs, Fluttershy opens Pinkie's bedroom door for her and closes it behind herself once Pinkie has made it inside.
+Once upstairs, Fluttershy opened Pinkie's bedroom door for her and closed it behind herself once Pinkie had made it inside.

 Pinkie sat the ponnequin down in the center of her room, then setting the bag of fabric beside it.

 Fluttershy looked at Pinkie and said, "I may have told Rarity the dress was for her... but I only told her it was from me, she will be surprised when you give it to her for the date."

-"Oh," Pinkie replied, "that's okay."
+"Oh," Pinkie replied.
+"That's okay."

 Fluttershy continued, "I didn't know how else to get the ponnequin and right fabric colors to match her colors."

-Pinkie reassured her, "that was a good idea."
+Pinkie reassured her.
+"That was a good idea."

 "Thank you," Fluttershy said.